Jrkals/GlueUp-Transition/README.md

 * include custom fields for contacts
 * add event data to person in export.
 * extract event data from NB tags
-* Figure out what to do with company sponsor member imports.
-These don't have contact people.